tapglue/snaasSdk-iOS/README.md

 4. Run `pod install` in your project directory and Tapglue will be downloaded and installed.
 5. Restart your Xcode project

+ ## Installing with Carthage

+To install Tapglue with [Carthage](https://github.com/Carthage/Carthage):

+1. Install Carthage with `brew update` followed by `brew install Carthage`
+2. Create a Cartfile in the root of your project
+3. Add the following line to your Cartfile: `github "Tapglue/ios_sdk" ~> 2.0`
+4. Run Carthage update
+5. Copy binaries into your project, for RxSwift you only need the RxSwift framework file (not RxTest and RxBlocking)

 ## Manual Installation

 If you don't want to use CocoaPods you download the latest version of [Tapglue from Github](https://github.com/tapglue/ios_sdk/releases) and copy it into your project.